 Evaluating Academic Sources

 Much of university life is based on good research skills.
 Of course, like all good skills it needs practice and strategies to be effective and efficient.
-At first, many students find it difficult to identify 'credible' and 'trustworthy' sources that can be used in their essays and assignments.
-However, a good knowledge of evaluative source tools (like the C.R.A.A.P Test) and understanding in the principles of Peer Review Processes are highly beneficial in identifying key sources.
+At first, many students find it difficult to identify credible and trustworthy sources that can be used in their essays and assignments.
+However, a good knowledge of evaluative source tools (like the C.R.A.A.P Test) and understanding in the principles of the Peer Review Process are both highly beneficial in identifying key sources.

 A guide to evaluating sources (The C.R.A.A.P Test)